-The APCD's investment in capital assets was \$338,444 (net of accumulated depreciation of \$1,584,882) at June 30, 2015 representing an increase of \$69,027 (or 25.6%) over the prior year.
-This investment in capital assets includes furniture, laboratory equipment, air monitoring stations, computer and office equipment, and APCD vehicles, which are mostly hybrid vehicles.
+The APCD's investment in capital assets was \$384,451 (net of accumulated depreciation of \$1,605,131) at June 30, 2016 representing an increase of \$46,007 (or 13.6%) over the prior year.
+This investment in capital assets includes furniture, laboratory equipment, air monitoring stations, computer and office equipment, leasehold improvements and APCD vehicles, which are mostly hybrid vehicles.

-The additions to capital assets reflect the purchase of nine pieces of equipment.
-Four vehicles were purchased during the fiscal year to replace older vehicles within the APCD's fleet and five pieces of monitoring equipment were purchased to continue to maintain a superior level of technology in that area of expertise.
+The additions to capital assets reflect the purchase of eleven pieces of equipment.
+One vehicle was purchased during the fiscal year to replace older vehicles within the APCD's fleet, nine pieces of monitoring equipment were purchased to continue to maintain a superior level of technology in that area of expertise and one leasehold improvement was made to the Santa Barbara office.

-The deletions of capital assets reflect the disposal of one analyzer, one piece of monitoring equipment and three vehicles.
+The deletions of capital assets reflect the disposal of one analyzer, four pieces of monitoring equipment and two vehicles.
 Whenever possible, the APCD donates old equipment to other districts, and old computers to schools.
 Vehicles are usually auctioned off by a third party vendor or donated to another government agency.
-In this case the three vehicles were auctioned off by a third party.
-The revenue from the sale of the vehicles was included in the statement of activities and totaled \$9,550.
+In this case one vehicle was auctioned off by a third party and one vehicle was totaled in an accident.
+The revenue from the sale of the vehicles was included in the statement of activities and totaled \$4,500 along with the insurance proceeds of \$19,988 for the other vehicle.